ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 low-rate periods, at the cost of slower convergence.
 Furthermore, some types of links can switch between paths of significantly different base RTT (e.g. LEO satellite or cellular handoff).
-If these path changes can be predicted or detected, initiating a ProbeRTT immediately could concievably speed up the convergence to an accurate BBR.min_rtt, especially when it has increased.
+If these path changes can be predicted or detected, initiating a ProbeRTT immediately could conceivably speed up the convergence to an accurate BBR.min_rtt, especially when it has increased.